sammygb26/Obsidian/Learning/Introduction to Mobile Robotics/LIDAR, Point Cloud and Iterativ Clossest Points.md

 Lidar is a light laser based ranging device.
 It was developed for study the atmosphere and then Apollo 15 used lidar to map the surface of the moon.

 You need three things to make lidar work.
-A system that outputs the light (can be spinning to get many angles).
-A way to sense the data again.
-Then a very accurate close to allow the time difference to measure the distance.
+A system that outputs the light in a direction (can be spinning to get many angles).
+A way to sense the light again after it has bounced of somethig.
+Then a very accurate clock to allow the time difference to measure the distance.

 ![[Pasted image 20221031104248.png]]